Global Reporting Initiative Index

 Operations assessed for risks related to corruption

 TSMC assesses anti-corruption mostly risk by function, and secondary by geographical region since more than 90% of TSMC employees work in Taiwan.
-Based on the TSMC core value of Integrity, our anti-corruption risk assessment incorporates applicable regulations, classifies corruption by type, accounts for our business operation procedure and specifications, requires full compliance and implementation by all employees, mandates annual self-assessments and examinations, and establishes open reporting channels (internal and external) and whistleblower protection.
-An objective of our anti-corruption risk assessment is to detect abnormal incidents early and effectively prevent the occurrence of corruption.
+Based on the TSMC core value of Integrity, the Company’s anti-corruption risk assessment incorporates applicable regulations, classifies corruption by type, accounts for business operation procedure and specifications, requires full compliance and implementation by all employees, mandates annual self-assessments and examinations, and establishes open reporting channels (internal and external) and whistleblower protection.
+An objective of TSMC’s anti-corruption risk assessment is to detect abnormal incidents early and effectively prevent the occurrence of corruption.

-Based on TSMC 2021’s training regimes and awareness campaign, suppliers ethics survey, annual CSA (Control Self-Assessment) Reports received from each division, and a review of the reported anti-corruption incidents from our reporting channels and the results of subsequent investigations thereto, our corruption risk is appropriately controlled and no significant corruption risk was identified.
+Based on TSMC 2022’s training regimes and awareness campaign, suppliers ethics survey, annual CSA (Control Self-Assessment) Reports received from each division, and a review of the reported anti-corruption incidents from TSMC’s reporting channels and the results of subsequent investigations thereto, the Company’s corruption risk is appropriately controlled and no significant corruption risk was identified.

 205-2